sqrt

 then doubles the number of correct bits every step, so six iterations carry us from one correct bit to 64 — comfortably bit-exact at the 1e18 fixed-point scale.

 To compute sqrt(v) · 1e18 we scale the input first: sqrt(x · 1e18) = sqrt(v · 1e36) = sqrt(v) · 1e18.
 So for inputs ≥ 1.0 we multiply by 1e18 once, run the iteration, and we're done.
-The 2⁸⁰ true-value cap keeps the scaled value x · 1e18 safely inside uint256.
+The input cap is set at exactly the boundary where this scaling multiplication would overflow uint256 — no earlier, so the function accepts the full precision-safe input range.

 For inputs below 1.0 we invert instead of scaling: compute sqrt(1e54 / x), then divide 1e36 by the result.
 This preserves bit precision — a naive sqrt(x · 1e18) for tiny x would land in too few high-order bits and lose accuracy.
 The whole hot path stays in unchecked Yul assembly with no branches inside Newton — ~245 gas, the cheapest sqrt of any on-chain library we've measured.